shuftipro/Android-SDK/verification-with-rest-api/README.md

 # Basic Setup
 ## General Requirements
-The following are minimum requirements for SDK:
+Followings are minimum requirements for SDK:
 - API Level 21  and higher
 - Internet connection
-- Device with Camera
+- Camera

 ## Permissions:
-The Shufti Pro application requires permission from your device to access the following:
+Application uses the following permissions which you may have to add in privacy policy of the app.
+All permissions are handled in SDK.
 1. Camera
 2. Internet
-3. External Storage<br />
+3. External Storage
-`Note: All permissions are handled in SDK.`

 ## Verifications:
 Shufti Pro supports four modes of verification:<br />